 High cortisol is called hypercortisolism.
 We are able to measure cortisol in the blood, saliva, and urine.
 Elevated cortisol can be life-threatening and identifying the exact cause is imperative in designing an effective treatment.

 Below are two of the most important causes of high cortisol:

-- HPA Axis Disease: As discussed, your body uses the hypothalamic-pituitary-adrenal (HPA) axis in coordination of its stress response.
-When this system is activated the cortex of the adrenals release glucocorticoids– the chief of which is cortisol.
+- HPA Axis Disease: As discussed, your body uses the hypothalamic-pituitary-adrenal (HPA) axis in coordination with its stress response.
+When this system is activated the cortex of the adrenals releases glucocorticoids– the chief of which is cortisol.
 We have learned that cortisol coordinates a multitude of processes that are necessary for survival.

 What are the symptoms of low cortisol?

 Low cortisol is also called hypocortisolism or glucocorticoid deficiency.
 When cortisol is too low we can see symptoms including (but not limited to):

 - Hyperpigmentation of the skin and gums, for example, we often see an orange tint to the skin in individuals suffering from Addison’s disease– the most common condition associated with adrenal hypofunction.

 - Hypotension (low blood pressure)